BuGlessRB/regurge/README.md

 - Automatic caching of past history (lowers cost).
 - Supports naming the process.
 - Supports providing/altering system instructions in the first fold.
+- All configuration constants are tweakable in the first fold.
+- Session cost accounting.

 ## Requirements